jonasherfort/simple-modern-uv/README.md

 ### Option 2: Use Copier

-This template uses **copier**, which seems like the best tool nowadays for project templates.
+This template uses [copier](https://github.com/copier-org/copier), which seems like the best tool nowadays for project templates.
 Using copier is the recommended approach since it then lets you instantiate the template variables, but it requires a few more commands.

 > [!NOTE]
 >